adhdtech/DRP/README.md

 ![CommandTesting](img/commandTesting.png)

 ## PowerShell PSDrive
 You can navigate the DRP topology via CLI using the DRPDrive.dll module.
-The following will connect you to the local DRP instance and give an idea of the information available in the mesh.
+After cloning the repo, execute the following to connect to the local DRP Broker.

 ```
 # Load PowerShell Provider
-cd PSDrive\bin\Debug
+cd DRP-dotnet\bin\Debug
 Import-Module .\DRPDrive.dll

 # Connect to local DRP Broker